sumathimuneeswaran06/loan-approval-prediction/README.md

-# loan-approval-prediction
+Loan Approval Prediction

+🔹 Description
-The Loan Approval Prediction System uses machine learning algorithms to predict whether a loan will be approved or not based on applicant details like income, credit history, and loan amount.
-It helps automate decision-making and improves accuracy in financial institutions.
+This project uses machine learning to predict whether a loan will be approved or not based on applicant details like income, credit history, loan amount, and employment status.

+🔹 Objective
+To automate loan approval prediction and improve decision-making accuracy.

+🔹 Algorithm Used

+Logistic Regression / SVM / Random Forest (mention what you used)

+🔹 Input

+Applicant Income
+Loan Amount
+Credit History
+Employment Status

+🔹 Output

+Loan Approved / Not Approved

+🔹 Conclusion
+The model successfully predicts loan approval based on input features and helps in faster and more accurate decision-making.